Chungus1310/ChunRP/README.md

 - ♻️ **Memory Recycling** - Rebuild character memories from scratch with progress tracking
 - 🗄️ **SQLite Database** - Fast, reliable data storage with ACID compliance and proper relationships
 - 🔄 **Smart API Key Rotation** - Multiple API keys per provider with automatic rotation and fallback
-- 🤖 **7 Free AI Providers** - All models completely free with extensive selection
+- 🤖 **9+ AI Providers** - Access a vast selection of free and premium models from providers like Gemini, OpenRouter, Chutes, NVIDIA, and more
 - 🏠 **100% Local** - Your conversations stay private on your machine
 - 📱 **Mobile Responsive** - Works beautifully on desktop, tablet, and mobile with optimized UI
-- 🎨 **Beautiful Themes** - Dark/Light themes with customizable bubble styles
+- 🎨 **10+ Beautiful Themes** - Choose from over ten themes (Dark, Light, Cyberpunk, Ocean, etc.) with customizable bubble styles
 - ⚡ **Real-time Experience** - Instant responses with streaming support and robust reasoning model handling

 ---